dlaboka-misla/ToDoWeb-app/README.md

 # to-do web app
 Responsive Web Application for one user.
-The user can make to-do List for the current week, Sunday till Saturday.
+The user can make to-do list for the current week, Sunday till Saturday.

 The page reloads each week, i.e. the tasks remain and are visible only for the current week.